iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> I have had no issues and no interruption of updates.
+This is simple data recording, even if on your phone it doesn't say it has updated the data has been transmitted.
+End result you would still get notified.<br> :date: __2021-03-09 11:43:09__

+> Too much covid news they need to get the cure out there and stop this garbage and it lets me know every time somebody blows Bobby if they got a sniffle or fart!!!<br> :date: __2021-03-07 22:56:02__

 > Liability<br> :date: __2021-02-28 19:43:56__

 > Keeps us up to date us Michiganders Stay safe everyone...<br> :date: __2021-02-26 13:44:15__